Spring 2026 Semester Class Descriptions

 Period 2, 11:15am - 12:15pmInstructor: Amanda Neff

-Kindergarten through Grade 2Refund Policy: No refund available due to supplies
+Kindergarten through Grade 2Refund Policy: Before first class

 Return to Top

-Grade 3 through Grade 6Refund Policy: Full refund before second class
+Grade 3 through Grade 6Refund Policy: email portialino@gmail.com for refund policy details

 Return to Top